mesflores/capacity/docs/_posts/2019-05-11-reverse-handlers-pt1.md

 crashes.
 Since the conservative version never hit those failures, I assumed this was due to a bug in my reverse handler.

-The take away here is no ultimately not surprising: optimistic execution will happily create scenarios that "can't happen" in the ordinary world.
+The take away here is ultimately not surprising: optimistic execution will happily create scenarios that "can't happen" in the ordinary world.
 While in this case, it was easy enough to manage by improving my queuing system to allow for more than one train, I suspect it might spell some trouble, or at least